Clinical Study

 “We’re seeing more patients who arrive with expectations for diagnostics and prescriptions.
 Our job is to balance those expectations with evidence-based care and empathy—especially when ‘no antibiotic today’ is the best prescription.”

-What Patients Are Actually Seeking
+What Are Patients Actually Seeking When They Visit Urgent Care?

 When families walk into urgent care, antibiotics are rarely the primary objective.
 Across multiple studies, only about one-third of patients presenting with acute respiratory complaints expect an antibiotic.